Boston vs New York: A City Stack Up for Travelers

 While New Yorkers revel in moving forward at a faster pace, Boston natives enjoy the quaint charm of their city — they don't call Boston "The Walking City" for nothing.

-CityPASS recently conducted a poll among prominent writers in New York City and Boston, seeking to get their impressions on these two great cities, as well as the best of what these destinations have to offer to tourists and locals alike.
+CityPASS recently conducted a poll among prominent writers in New York City and Boston, seeking to get their impressions on these two great cities, as well as the best of what these destinations have to offer to tourists with desires to visit Boston or New York, and locals alike.
 Let's take a tour of the results, shall we?

 Both New York and Boston are known for teams with rowdy reputations and equally rambunctious fans who get into the game as much as the players.